KJHECU/teamtbcA2/readme.txt

 3. Open the Corona SDK simulator and select to Open a project
 4. In the Corona SDK simulator, Navigate through the local directory to the location GITHUB was installed open the directory and select the main.lua file
+5. To access the application in a simulated environment use
+   User: a Password: a for admin test purposes
+   User: User@user.com Password: user for general user purposes OR create and register an account